+The IEJF makes grants to provide legal advice and referral services in civil matters to Illinois residents via regional legal services hotlines.
 A regional legal services hotline is an Illinois-based not-for-profit organization that:

--Provides callers with general information on how to use the legal system;
+Provides callers with general information on how to use the legal system;

--Offers free legal advice and self-help materials to low-income callers;
+Offers free legal advice and self-help materials to low-income callers;

--Provides coordinated intake and referral services.
+Provides coordinated intake and referral services.

 Organizations are eligible to apply for a grant from the Illinois Equal Justice Foundation if they:

-- Are tax-exempt under Section 501(c)(3) of the Internal Revenue Code.
+- Are tax-exempt under Section 501(c)(3) of the Internal Revenue Code;

 The IEJF will not make grants to support the client screening and intake systems of individual legal services programs if they do not provide direct service in the form of legal advice, brief services and/or referral.

 - Funds appropriated by the Illinois General Assembly, including funds distributed by the IEJF, may not be spent on a sectarian purpose.

 - Said funds may not be used for the purpose of lobbying; encouraging political activities, labor or anti-labor activities, boycotts, picketing, strikes or demonstrations; or investigative or legal compliance activities related to a pending dispute.

 - A recipient may not use funds received under the Illinois Equal Justice Act to file an individual action or class action under the Migrant and Seasonal Agricultural Worker Protection Act or other labor laws.

 - No more than 10% of grants awarded by the IEJF can be used for overhead costs.
 Failure to abide by this may jeopardize future funding from the IEJF.

-- September – October 2018: Grant review and site visits
+- July/August 2023 – Grant review & site visits

-- December 2018: Board decisions announced
+- September 2023 – Board decisions announced